 The symptoms of varicose veins are not prominent in the patients and can be spotted on a later stage.
 Many people face no symptoms at all from their varicose veins, except for the fact that they can be seen clearly and their outer appearance can be embarrassing.

-Varicose vein can be treated by numerous modern techniques such as endovenous laser therapy, sclerotherapy and other relevant painless remedies.
+Varicose veins can be treated by numerous modern techniques such as endovenous laser therapy, sclerotherapy, and other relevant painless remedies.
 Botox treatment for varicose veins is simply not the one.
 There are no potential truths or benefits from using Botox to treat spider veins or varicose vein problems.